 The freedom of movement of persons and the freedom to provide services are two of the fundamental principles of the European Union and have become significant tools within the EU employment market.

-More than 20 years after the implementation of Directive 96/71/EC, the regulation of posted workers was amended by the adoption of Directive (EU) 2018/957 of the European Parliament and of the Council of 28 June 2018 (the New PWD Directive).
-The deadline for implementation of the New PWD Directive by EU Member States is 30 July 2020, which was met by the Czech Republic.
+More than 20 years after the implementation of Directive 96/71/EC, the regulation of posted workers was amended by the adoption of Directive (EU) 2018/957 of the European Parliament and of the Council of 28 June 2018 (the New PWD).
+The deadline for implementation of the New PWD by EU Member States was 30 July 2020, which was met by the Czech Republic.

 iv Labour authority inspections

 The State Labour Inspectorate has been focusing on illegal employment and illegal provision of agency workers.
 Both these administrative offences may be subject to significant fines.
 Typically, we see cases in which a company believes it is using agency workers but the provider of those workers does not have the relevant authorisation.
 Another common typical inspection matter is a situation in which a company uses independent contractors who nevertheless do not work independently but actually work according to the same regime as employees who are under the instructions of the employer, using the employer's tools, and whose working time is determined by the employer.

 v Effects of covid-19 on employment relationships

 The covid-19 pandemic has affected the employment environment in the Czech Republic significantly but no specific amendments to labour law have been implemented.
 One of the main challenges that employers had to face was implementation of preventive measures, mostly consisting of employees working from home.
 Employers therefore had to create a legal framework to cover terms and conditions for home working.

 The pandemic also raised practical issues connected with complicated Czech rules for delivery of important employment-related documents, which prevent these documents from being delivered electronically.
 The necessity of an amendment to the law that would allow digitalisation and electronic delivery of employment documents has been a hot topic.